cvb941/kotlin-parallel-operations/README.md

 # Parallel Operations for Kotlin
-Parallel *map*, *reduce*, and various indexed and in-place operations on collections for Kotlin using coroutines.
+Parallel *map*, *reduce*, and various indexed and in-place operations on collections for Kotlin Multiplatform using coroutines.

 The parallel *map* implementation is called *.mapParallel()*.
 It is implemented like this.
 ```kotlin